These DIY owl ornaments will look so pretty hanging on your Christmas tree this year. Make them in colors to match your color scheme.

-This past week I participated in an Ornament Swap hosted by The Crafty Crow.
+This past week I participated in an ornament swap hosted by The Crafty Crow.
 The idea was to send ornaments to 5 families (names were sent to each of us participating) and they send you an ornament in return.
 The theme was fairytales.
 I was honestly stumped.
-I would have thought this was an easy topic for me seeing as I have a princess in the house, but it truly wasn’t.
+I would have thought this was an easy topic for me seeing, but it truly wasn’t.
 After days and days deliberating and tapping my fingers on my desk, I settled on making magical owls.
-You see, when you add the word ‘magical’ and add glitter it kinda fits the theme, don’t you think!
+When you add the word ‘magical’ and glitter it kinda fits the theme, don’t you think?

 - Glitter paint

 - Googly eyes

 - Photo mounting foam pads

 Place the wood circle on a piece of paper.
 Trace around it and add ear tufts, feet, and tips for the wings.
 Cut out this piece of paper to use as your template.